Learn How Much Does Rehab Cost?...

 In the U.S., eligible recipients of Medicaid or Medicare can use these federal- and state-funded health insurance programs to also help pay for treatment.

 Medicaid is free or low-cost health care for people who meet low-income requirements, whereas Medicare is a US federal health insurance program for adults over 65 or under 65 with a disability, regardless of income.
 As one report explains, “To more broadly cover uninsured individuals, the Affordable Care Act includes a provision that allows states to expand Medicaid coverage.
-Benefits include mental health and substance use disorder treatment services8 with coverage equivalent to that of general health care services.”
+Benefits include mental health and substance use disorder treatment services6 with coverage equivalent to that of general health care services.”

 Each state has different eligibility rules and treatment coverage, which often change annually, and not all facilities accept Medicaid/Medicare as a form of payment.
-You can find an addiction treatment provider that accepts Medicaid/Medicare by contacting the Substance Abuse and Mental Health Services Administration (SAMHSA).

 With or without insurance, you may still need additional funding to fully pay for treatment.
-As the U.S. Surgeon General’s 2016 report on addiction elaborates, although insurance coverage is critical for individuals with substance use disorders,9 “it is unlikely to cover all the services that such individuals may need, such as crisis services (e.g., emergency treatment intervention), housing, supported employment, and many community prevention programs and services (e.g., school-based prevention programs).”
+As the U.S. Surgeon General’s 2016 report on addiction elaborates, although insurance coverage is critical for individuals with substance use disorders,6 “it is unlikely to cover all the services that such individuals may need, such as crisis services (e.g., emergency treatment intervention), housing, supported employment, and many community prevention programs and services (e.g., school-based prevention programs).”

 There are public funds available through government organizations like the U.S. Department of Veterans Affairs, as well as grants from private institutions, like SAMHSA, and even scholarships from some rehab centers directly.

-It’s historically documented that, in the U.S., state and local governments have been “the largest source of spending on substance use disorder treatment.”10 In 2009, excluding Medicaid expenses, their funds covered $7.6 billion—nearly a third—of total spending on substance use disorder treatment.
+It’s historically documented that, in the U.S., state and local governments have been “the largest source of spending on substance use disorder treatment.”7 In 2009, excluding Medicaid expenses, their funds covered $7.6 billion—nearly a third—of total spending on substance use disorder treatment.

 These forms of financial assistance to help pay for treatment are available because many institutions, including rehab centers themselves, recognize how vital treatment is and how financially beneficial it is for all of society for people to receive treatment.

 Although the United States spends roughly $35 billion across public and private payers to treat substance use disorders, the social and economic costs associated with these disorders are many times higher: Annual costs of substance misuse and substance use disorders in the United States are estimated at more than $400 billion,” according to the Surgeon General’s report.
-“Thus, treating substance use disorders has the potential for positive net economic benefits,11 not just in regard to treatment services but also general health care.”
+“Thus, treating substance use disorders has the potential for positive net economic benefits,6 not just in regard to treatment services but also general health care.”

 To find out if a particular rehab center offers scholarships and how to apply for the reduced costs, contact the center directly.
 An admissions specialist can help you navigate the process of getting funding for treatment.

-Additional Rehab Treatment Financing Options
+5. Additional Rehab Treatment Financing Options

 If you don’t have insurance, or perhaps don’t want to use your insurance coverage for whatever reason, there are other payment options: financing directly from a treatment center, personal loans from family and friends, personal loans from a bank, or paying via credit card.